-Pavilion Two (P2) contains faculty and other offices.
+Pavilion Two contains faculty and other offices.

-Pavilion Three (P3) contains classrooms, faculty offices, and student study spaces.
+Pavilion Three contains classrooms, faculty offices, and student study spaces.

-Pavilion Four (P4) houses classrooms, faculty offices, and the Institute for Race, Justice, and Civic Engagement (IRJC).
-The IRJC provides a meeting area where students can discuss social justice issues; an academic space where faculty can support students; a food pantry and clothing library; and community engagement so students can connect with volunteer opportunities and community support organizations.
+Pavilion Four houses classrooms, faculty offices, the campus fitness center and the Institute for Race, Justice, and Civic Engagement, which provides a meeting area where students can discuss social justice issues; an academic space where faculty can support students; a food pantry and clothing library; and community engagement so students can connect with volunteer opportunities and community support organizations.

-The Resource Center (RC) houses the library, classrooms, faculty offices, and the Writing, Reading, and Language Center, and Student Employment Services.
+The Resource Center houses the library, classrooms, faculty offices, and the Writing, Reading, and Language Center, and Student Employment Services.
+A complete renovation of the Library is scheduled to begin in 2022.

-The Science North Building (SN) houses chemistry, engineering, biology, and physics laboratories, a lecture hall and classrooms, the Math/Science Learning Center, and faculty offices.
+The Science North Building houses chemistry, engineering, biology, and physics laboratories, a lecture hall and classrooms, the Math/Science Learning Center, and faculty offices.